 In this course you will explore applied biological and behavioural sciences, principles of teaching and learning, chronic disease self-management education and best practice management of diabetes.
 Your studies will be complemented with a 10 day clinical practice placement which will support you to provide competent diabetes related clinical care.

 Please refer to the handbook for additional course overview information.

-What jobs can the Graduate Certificate in Diabetes lead to?
+What jobs can the Diabetes lead to?

 Graduates with a clinical-based health or allied health professional background generally gain employment in the field of diabetes education and care.
 Graduates eligible for ADEA credentialing may be better placed to achieve designated diabetes education positions.
 Graduates without a clinical background or position may gain employment in an allied field, for example: diabetes research.